SSAW14/BeyondtheSpectrum/README.md

 Code coming soon!

 ## Citation
-If our work is useful for you, please cite our work:
+If our work is useful for you, please cite our paper:

     @inproceedings{yang_ijcai21,
       title={Beyond the Spectrum: Detecting Deepfakes via Re-synthesis},